Pelvic Floor Center

 Urodynamics/Video Urodynamics – Bladder testing used to assess causes of urinary problems including incontinence, urgency and difficulty emptying.
 May be done with or without fluoroscopy.

-PNE (Peripheral Nerve Evaluation) - Determines whether sacral nerve stimulation for the control of lower urinary tract dysfunction is appropriate for a given patient.
+PNE (Peripheral Nerve Evaluation) - Determines whether sacral nerve stimulation for the control of accidental bowel leakage or lower urinary tract dysfunction is appropriate for a given patient.
 A temporary device is used and, if successful, surgery to implant a permanent device would be the next option.

 Biofeedback - (Pelvic Floor Muscle retraining) – can treat accidental leakage(fecal and urinary) as well as constipation caused by non-relaxation of the pelvic floor.
 Sensors are used while a nurse coaches the patient to correctly exercise and relax the pelvic floor muscles.
 Learn more.